 How to Submit

 Field Scholar presents formal, scholarly articles about practice, theory and research on a variety of subjects.
-These subjects include best practices in field instruction, measures of competencies in field, school-agency collaborations and innovative approaches to challenges in field education.
-All papers with a research focus accepted for the Field Scholar section will be eligible to win the $1000 Excellence in Field Education Scholarship Award.
+All papers accepted for the Field Scholar section will be eligible to win the $500 Excellence in Field Education Scholarship Award.
+(Please see specific information regarding the award at the end of this page.)

 Research focus: A paper reporting on original research, based on the systematic collection and analysis of the data or facts, with relevance to some aspect of field education.

-Theory focus: A paper which reflects upon and references one or more bodies of literature or systems of thought, and includes implications for field education.
+Theory focus: A paper reflecting upon and references one or more bodies of literature or systems of thought, and includes implications for field education.

-Practice focus: A paper that analyzes and describes innovative or exemplary practices or programs.
+Practice focus: A paper analyzing and describing innovative or exemplary practices or programs.
 This may take the form of a case study, narrative or technical report.
 The outcomes may be improved frameworks, concepts, understandings or structures, with relevance to field education.
 Authors are encouraged to describe the evidence base for their content and to include a comprehensive literature review.
-Articles which are primarily descriptive reports of programs should be considered for submission to the Practice Digest.
+Articles that are primarily descriptive reports of programs should be considered for submission to the Practice Digest section.

 Submissions to Field Scholar will be reviewed for rigor and relevance by members of a panel of noted field educators from the US and abroad; the list of consulting editors can be found in About Us.

 This section presents four- to ten-page articles about current “hot button” issues in field or about new programs or placements in field education.
 “Hot button” issues include subjects like scarcity of resources in field, conflicts about gate-keeping, or the effectiveness of distance education.
 Innovations include varieties of internship, collaborative training programs between schools and affiliated agencies, or new models of supervision.
-Manuscripts should be double-spaced, with numbered pages.
+Manuscripts should be double-spaced, with numbered pages, and all manuscript components should be emailed as one file.
 Since the Practice Digest articles are not peer-reviewed, it is not necessary to make the manuscripts anonymous.
+All submissions should be clearly designated as Practice Digest manuscripts and sent to firstname.lastname@example.org.
+Students, field instructors, social work faculty, and field liaisons are encouraged to submit articles to Practice Digest.

 Excellence in Field Education Scholarship Award

 The Simmons School of Social Work and the Field Educator sponsor an annual award to promote excellence in field education scholarship.
-A $1,000 prize will be awarded for an outstanding paper on social work field education.
-The winning paper will be announced at the 2013 Annual Program Meeting (APM) of the Council on Social Work Education (CSWE) and will be published in the Fall issue of the Field Educator.
+A $500 prize will be awarded for an outstanding paper on social work field education.
+The winning paper will be announced at the Annual Program Meeting (APM) of the Council on Social Work Education (CSWE) and will be published in the Field Educator.
 All entries must meet the submission guidelines for the Field Scholar section of the Field Educator.

 In addition, papers will be evaluated against the following criteria: